karan002/Style-transfer-with-CNNs/README.md

 # Style-transfer-with-CNNs
-A simple code to work with VGG16 to transfer style from one image to another
+A simple code to work with VGG16 to transfer style from one image to another.